wcj365/UMBC-Data-Science-Capstone/Report_Template.md

 - Data sources
 - Data size (MB, GB, etc.)
 - Data shape (# of rows and # columns)
+- Time period (for example, 2010 to 2020) if your data are time-bound
 - **What does each row represent?(a patient, a school, a crime, etc.)**
 - Data dictionary
   - Columns name